 Many firms use thought leadership as an integrating strategy.

-Other strategies might include: new market entry and development or new product or service development.
-Other strategies might include a focus on client experience management (CEM or Cx).
+Other strategies might include: new market entry or new product or service development (these options are outlined in the Ansoff matrix) or might on client experience management (CEM or CX).

 Developing campaigns and content